|Direction:||Jon S. Baird|

-Film: After the great success of Danny Boyle's adaptation of "Trainspotting", other filmmakers have also tried their hand at works by the Scottish cult author Irvine Welsh.
-But none of these movies could reach the cult status that "Trainspotting" still holds after 17 years.
-Only now has Jon S. Baird managed to present a similarly successful Welsh adaptation with his film adaptation of the novel "Drecksau", which has become evil, disrespectful, cynical, dirty and damn funny.
+Film: After the huge success of Danny Boyle's adaptation of Trainspotting, other filmmakers have tried their hand at works by cult Scottish author Irvine Welsh.
+But none of these films came close to achieving the cult status that Trainspotting still holds 17 years later.
+It is only now that Jon S. Baird has managed to deliver a similarly successful Welsh adaptation with his film version of the novel Drecksau, which has become nasty, irreverent, cynical, dirty and damn funny.

-The title-giving "dirty pig" is Detective Sergeant Bruce Robertson (great: James McAvoy), who is convinced that he is the best cop Glasgow has to offer.
-He is drunk, corrupt, cocaine addicted, intriguing and depressed - but he is still the only one in his team who really deserves the upcoming promotion.
-Since he is certain that only a professional advancement will bring his wife back to him, he never misses an opportunity to convince his superiors of the weaknesses of his competitors and to play them off against each other.
-But since Bruce always balances on the threshold to madness, he soon loses track of the intrigues he has spun himself.
-He gets tangled up in a web of lies, sex, cheating and drugs - but it's easy for a real dirty bastard like him not to be beaten...
+The titular Drecksau is Detective Sergeant Bruce Robertson (great: James McAvoy), who is convinced he is the best cop Glasgow has to offer.
+He's boozy, corrupt, addicted to cocaine, scheming and depressed - but despite this, he's the only one on his team who actually deserves the promotion he's about to get.
+Certain that only professional advancement will bring him back his wife, he never misses an opportunity to convince his superiors of his competitors' weaknesses and play them off against each other.
+But as Bruce is always balancing on the brink of madness, he soon loses track of the intrigues he has spun himself.
+He gets tangled in a web of lies, sex, deceit and drugs - but of course a real scumbag like him doesn't give in easily...

-There are movies that are hard to put into words.
-As a rule, these are films that one experiences rather than simply seeing.
-And also "Drecksau" is such an experience, which won't have the same positive effect on all viewers.
-There may be many who will not be able to make friends with this uninhibitedly immoral, politically incorrect, bitterly evil and extremely cynical work and who will leave the cinema rather disgusted or shocked - perhaps even prematurely.
-One should already have a soft spot for black humor of the particularly evil kind, in order to break through the morally repulsive surface of the film and then be able to recognize the true genius of the work there.
-Because as with Bruce Robertson himself, what you see directly is only a facade through which reality is obscured.
+There are films that are hard to put into words.
+These are usually the kind of films that you experience rather than simply watch.
+And Drecksau is also one such experience, though not all viewers will have the same positive effect on it.
+There are probably many who will not be able to make friends with this unrestrainedly immoral, politically incorrect, bitterly evil and extremely cynical work and who will leave the cinema rather disgusted or shocked - perhaps even prematurely.
+You should already have a soft spot for black humor of the particularly nasty kind to be able to break through the morally repulsive surface of the film and then recognize the true genius of the work there.
+For as with Bruce Robertson himself, what you see directly is only a facade through which reality is obscured.

-However, "Drecksau" is first and foremost an absolutely fascinating James McAvoy show.
-How the actor, who was once especially subscribed to nice, positive roles ("Abbitte", "Ein russischer Sommer"), awakens a completely bad, corrupt, immoral character to life is really great cinema.
-Although everything that Robertson does - humiliation, fraud, drug use, sexual excess, or the annoyance of small children - is bad, it is incredible fun to watch him stab everyone in his environment in the back.
-The really dramatic downward spiral in which the policeman finds himself is concealed by this at the beginning.
-But at some point it can no longer be concealed that Robertson is heading for his complete self-destruction - and that makes the viewer feel even more intense.
+But first and foremost, Drecksau is an absolutely fascinating James McAvoy show.
+How the actor once particularly subscribed to nice, positive roles (Abbitte, A Russian Summer) brings an all-around bad, corrupt, immoral character to life is really quite great cinema.
+Although actually everything Robertson does - whether it's humiliation, cheating, drug use, sexual debauchery, or pissing off little kids - is bad, it's incredibly fun to watch him really stab everyone around him in the back.
+At the beginning, this still conceals the really dramatic downward spiral the cop finds himself in.
+But at some point, there's no hiding the fact that Robertson is headed for complete self-destruction - and that has an even more intense effect on the viewer.

-Cut, the music selection, camera angles and of course the play of all the other great actors like Jamie Bell, a really wonderful Eddie Marsan and the wonderfully cranky Jim Broadbent make "Drecksau" a trip you have to see to believe that such a movie really exists.
-It is actually no wonder that the strip has so far (as of October 2013) found a rental outlet in almost all major markets - but not in America.
-This Irvine Welsh film adaptation is certainly not a "beautiful" film, not a light subject matter, but a dirty, uncomfortable comedy, which is simply so incredibly amusing because it never cares about political correctness - and culminates in one of the best final shots of recent times.
-For all those who like it bad, cynical and dirty, it is now - as the film poster says so nicely - time to be dirty: Absolutely worth seeing!
+Cutting, the music choices, camera angles, and of course the acting of all the other great actors like Jamie Bell, a truly wonderful Eddie Marsan, and the delightfully cranky Jim Broadbent make Drecksau a trip you have to see to believe that a movie like this really exists.
+It's really no wonder that the flick has found a distributor in almost every major market so far (as of October 2013) - but not in America.
+This Irvine Welsh adaptation is certainly not a pretty movie, not light stuff, but a dirty, uncomfortable comedy that is so incredibly amusing simply because it doesn't care about political correctness at any moment - and culminates in one of the best final shots in recent memory.
+For anyone who likes it nasty, cynical and dirty, it's now - as the movie poster so beautifully puts it - time to be filthy: Absolutely Worth Seeing!

-Extras: The bonus offer is limited primarily to typical promotional material.
-In addition to a short German-language advertising featurette (approx. 3:35 min.) there are also some interviews with James McAvoy (approx. 14:36 min.), Jamie Bell (approx. 2:20 min.), Imogen Poots (approx. 1:05 min.) and Jon S. Baird (approx. 11:24 min.).
+Extras: The bonus offerings are primarily limited to typical promo material.
+In addition to a short German-language promotional featurette (approx. 3:35 min.), there are a few interviews with James McAvoy (approx. 14:36 min.), Jamie Bell (approx. 2:20 min.), Imogen Poots (approx. 1:05 min.) as well as Jon S. Baird (approx. 11:24 min.).
 The conversation with director Baird clearly provides the most interesting information about the making of the film.
-Finally there are some uncommented B-Roll recordings (approx. 5:41 min.), the trailer of the film and further program tips to see.
-James McAvoy also welcomes the German audience in a short intro to the film.
+Finally, there is some uncommented B-Roll footage (approx. 5:41 min.), the trailer for the film and further program tips.
+In addition, James McAvoy also welcomes the German viewers in a small intro to the film.

-Fazit: "Drecksau" is a dirty, uncomfortable comedy that lives on its outstanding actors and the renunciation of the usual political correctness.
-A film in which the name is really program and which presents itself on the Blu-ray in good picture and sound quality.
-Even if the offered extras are rather superficial, a very clear one applies to this disc: Absolutely recommendable!
+Conclusion: Drecksau is a dirty, uncomfortable comedy that lives from its excellent actors and the abandonment of the usual political correctness.
+A film where the name really says it all and which presents itself on the Blu-ray in good picture - and sound quality.
+Even if the extras offered are rather superficial, applies to this disc a very clear: Absolutely recommendable!